If you have ever had to deal with an employee that offended a

 reassuring her they loved the beauty offered by Alaska and

 was committed to making her vacation special.
-To make it
+To make it up

 Although she had been on many cruises she had only

 dreamed of having dinner at the captain’s table.
 How lucky it

 someone belittled its splendor.

 Upon arriving in the dining room, the couple was escorted by

 the first mate to the Captain’s Table.
 It was elegant, with

 special flowers, fine china, and perfectly polished silver.
-A
+A few

 Then the Captain arrived.
 Outranked by social stature, she

 was delighted as the Captain made her feel comfortable.
 The

 her cabin to open it, a plea she humbly followed.

 Her feet could not travel fast enough back to their quarters.
 As

 To see what the caption said, click here.

 As Aesop established hundreds of years

 ago with his timeless fables we remember

 story.
-Max has compiled an
+Max has compiled an anecdotal

 story collection designed to generate “ah-

-©2007, 2017 Max Impact, Rochester Hills, Michigan,USA
+©2007 Max Impact, Rochester Hills, Michigan,USA